verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 ### DNS
+Both magic DNS and external DNS are supported in Oracle Cloud Native Environment.

 When using the Verrazzano`spec.components.dns.external` DNS type, the installer searches the DNS zone you provide for two specific A records.
 These are used to configure the cluster and should refer to external addresses of the load balancers in the previous step.
 The A records will need to be created manually.